gvwilson/sdxpy/src/binary/index.md

 ### Performance {: .exercise}

-Getting a single value out of an array created with the [array][py_array] module takes time, since the value must be boxed before it can be used.
+Getting a single value out of an array created with the `array` module takes time, since the value must be boxed before it can be used.
 Write some tests to see how much slower working with values in arrays is compared to working with values in lists.